 Chromosome 5p deletion syndrome; 5p minus syndrome; Cat cry syndrome

-Descartes M, Carroll AJ.
-Cytogenetics.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+Bacino CA, Lee B. Cytogenetics.
+In: Kliegman RM, Stanton BF, St. Geme JW III, Shor NF, Behrman RE, eds.
 Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 81.
+19th ed.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 76.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.